ericman314/UnitMath/README.md

   unit('4000 kg').mul('9.8 m/s^2').mul('100 m').toString()  // "3.92 MJ"
   ```

 - `definitions`.
 An object that allows you to add to, modify, or remove the built-in units.
-See [Custom Units](#custom-units) for complete details.
+See [User-Defined Units](#user-defined-units) for complete details.

   ```js
   unit = unit.config({